thenexthub/Codira/docs/SIL/SIL.md

 Class instances and other *heap object references* are pointers at the implementation level, but unlike SIL addresses, they are first class values and can be `capture`-d and aliased.
-Swift, however, is memory-safe and statically typed, so aliasing of classes is constrained by the type system as follows:
+Codira, however, is memory-safe and statically typed, so aliasing of classes is constrained by the type system as follows:

--   A `Builtin.NativeObject` may alias any native Swift heap object, including a Swift class instance, a box allocated by `alloc_box`, or a thick function's closure context.
+-   A `Builtin.NativeObject` may alias any native Codira heap object, including a Codira class instance, a box allocated by `alloc_box`, or a thick function's closure context.
 It may not alias natively Objective-C class instances.
--   An `AnyObject` or `Builtin.BridgeObject` may alias any class instance, whether Swift or Objective-C, but may not alias non-class-instance heap objects.
+-   An `AnyObject` or `Builtin.BridgeObject` may alias any class instance, whether Codira or Objective-C, but may not alias non-class-instance heap objects.
 -   Two values of the same class type `$C` may alias.
 Two values of related class type `$B` and `$D`, where there is a subclass